 There is a common belief that making your home feel better requires a lot of money.
 It does not.

-Interior designers call this “perceived value” — the way a space feels is rarely determined by what it cost.
+The way a space feels is rarely determined by what it cost.
 Lighting affects how welcoming a room seems.
 Color affects energy levels.
-The arrangement of furniture controls how naturally people move through a space.
-None of these requires large sums of money.
+Furniture arrangement controls how naturally people move through a space.
+None of these requires large sums.
 They require attention.

-This article covers the kitchen, bathroom, bedroom, living room, entryway, and hallway.
-Each section includes realistic price estimates so you can plan with confidence, not guesswork.
+The sections ahead cover the kitchen, bathroom, bedroom, living room, entryway, and hallway, with realistic price estimates so you can plan with confidence.

-How to Plan Your Budget Home Makeover Before You Spend a Single Dollar
+Plan Your Budget Home Makeover Before You Spend a Dollar

 The biggest mistake people make is buying things before they have assessed what actually needs to change.
-Spend an hour thinking before you spend a single dollar.
+Think first, then spend.

 Then set a total number.
 A $200 budget can transform a room when spent wisely.
-Even $500 spread across an entire home is enough to create a noticeable shift.
-The goal is not to spend as little as possible.
-It is to spend in the right places.
+Even $500 spread across an entire home creates a noticeable shift.
+The goal is not to spend as little as possible — it is to spend in the right places.

 To make prioritization easier, try a simple “room impact score.”
 Rate each room on three things: how much time you spend in it, how much it currently frustrates you, and how much it would cost to fix.
 Score each from 1 to 5.
 The room with the highest combined score gets your attention first.